hallsamir14/Email_Service/README.md

    ```
 3. **Start Application Dependencies Using Docker Compose**
    - Ensure Docker and Docker Compose are installed on your local machine.
-   - Docker Compose facilitates dependencies for application so simulate fundmaental mechansims.
-These depedences come in the form of services and include:MySQL Database (Mock Database), Kafka Server, Kafka Producer (Mock Producer Interface) Zookeeper (Depdendecny for Kafka),
+   - Docker Compose facilitates dependencies for application to simulate communication between services that are likely to be used in a production environment.
+These depedencies are containerized services and include:MySQL Database (Mock User Database), Kafka Server, Kafka Producer (Mock User Producer Interface), and Zookeeper (Depdendecny for Kafka),
      ```
      docker-compose up --build -d
      ```